benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 ### Shear Flow

 **Shear flow** is the force per unit length that nails or glue are designed to resist.
-Shear flow plots are most valid for thin sections, as the shear can then be assumed to be uniform across the cross-section.
+Shear flow plots are most valid for thin sections, as the shear can then be assumed to be uniform across the cross-sectional thickness.

 $$ q = \frac{VQ}{I} \tag{Shear Flow}$$

 - V = shear force
 - I = MOI about entire cross-section
-- Q = $\sum{y\bar\cdot A}$
+- Q = $\sum{\bar{y}\cdot A}$

 In order to find the force applied along a part of a cross section, use the below formula